lowRISC/sunburst-chip/README.md

 gtkwave util/gpio_and_pc.gtkw
 ```

-# Run Xcelium Simulation with dvsim
+## Run Xcelium simulation with dvsim

 For now dvsim does not orchestrate any software build.
 To run the example smoke
 test you must have built the `chip_check` program, see the Verilator